Adeline-Lacroix/Adeline-Lacroix.github.io/_pages/projects.md

 author_profile: true
 ---

+I’ve had the opportunity to contribute to and take part in a range of collaborative projects focused on autism.
+These projects are listed in my my <a href="/CV/">CV</a>), but I highlight a selection of them in more detail on this page.

 ## Sex and Gender Differences in Autism

 My research focused on autism, with a particular interest in understanding and characterizing sex and gender differences.